23Divide/objective-c-conventions/README.md

  * Declare properties `readonly` if they are only set once in `-init`.
  * Declare properties `copy` if they return immutable objects and aren't ever mutated in the implementation.
  * Don't use `@synthesize` unless the compiler requires it.
 Note that optional properties in protocols must be explicitly synthesized in order to exist.
+ * One property per line; one `@synthesize` per line.

 ### Methods

  * Start with class methods, followed by init methods.
- * Seprate class methods from instance methods with an empty line.
+ * Separate class methods from instance methods with an empty line.
  * Follow this style:
    - Start with `-` or `+` character
    - Space